 - Habits like thumb sucking or hair twirling

 - Trouble concentrating or completing tasks

 Some stress may be a natural part of life, but we can limit overwhelm by reducing stress when possible.
 Here are some keys to reducing childhood stress (these work for adults, too!):

-Healthy connections.
-Quality time with trusted family and friends is important for reducing childhood stress.
-It’s essential for kids to feel understood and know they have a safe place to talk about life’s problems.
+- Healthy connections.
+Quality time with trusted family and friends is essential for reducing childhood stress.
+It’s vital for kids to feel understood and know they have a safe place to talk about life’s problems.

 Helping a Child Cope with Stress